BraidenQ/WHSTechNotes/journal.md

 # march 30, 2026

 An upset in sports is when a lower-seeded team beats a higher-seeded team.
 This can happen due to issues with the higher-seeded team, or the lower-seeded team just getting lucky.
+Data and predictions can get close to accurate, but you can never know if it is definitively correct until after it has already happen.
+There are just too many variables to be completely sure, people can get injured, accidents can happen, a player can simply make a mistake, and many more things can happen.
+Computers are heavily limited by this, as because of it, the computer can never give you a definitive answer that wouldnt be a simple guess.